OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-15.md

 ## 1 Samuel 15:17

-Samuel said, “Is it not true, though you were little in your own eyes, you were made the head of the tribes of Israel?
+Samuel said, “Though you considered yourself insignificant, were you not made the leader of the tribes of Israel?
 And the Lord anointed you king over Israel,

 ## 1 Samuel 15:18

-and the Lord sent you on a mission and said, ‘Go and utterly destroy the sinners, the Amalekites, and fight against them until they are exterminated.’
+and the Lord sent you on a mission, instructing you to ‘Go and completely destroy the sinful Amalekites, and fight against them until they are no more.’

 ## 1 Samuel 15:19

-Why then did you not obey the voice of the Lord, but rushed upon the spoil and did what was evil in the sight of the Lord?”
+Why then did you not obey the voice of the Lord, but instead seized the plunder and did what was wrong in the sight of the Lord?”

 ## 1 Samuel 15:20